ryanslikesocool/ClockKit/README.md

 ### Essentials

-\- __Clock__\
+\- __CKClock__\
-The static `Clock` class provides access to most functionality, including:
+The static `CKClock` class provides access to most functionality, including:
 - starting and stopping timers
 - adding and removing update delegates

 \- __Queues__\
-Three `Queue`s are provided by default, each associated with a Unity-provided update loop.
+Three `CKQueue`s are provided by default, each associated with a Unity-provided update loop.
 The Update queue is used by default unless otherwise specified.

 \- __Clock Information__\